-Ex-FBI lawyer faces sentencing for doctoring email in probe of Trump’s campaign
+Ex-FBI lawyer avoids prison after admitting he doctored email in investigation of Trump’s 2016 campaign

+U.S. District Judge James E. Boasberg said that Clinesmith’s conduct had undermined the integrity of the Foreign Intelligence Surveillance Court, which approved the FBI’s flawed applications to surveil Page.
+“Courts all over the country rely on representations from the government, and expect them to be correct,” Boasberg said.

+But Boasberg also said he agreed with a prior finding by the Justice Department Inspector General that Clinesmith and other FBI officials’ actions were not motivated by political bias, and he believed Clinesmith’s contention that he thought, genuinely but wrongly, the information he was inserting into the email was accurate.
+On top of his probation sentence, Boasberg ordered Clinesmith to perform 400 hours of community service.

-The case against Clinesmith is the first and only criminal allegation to arise from prosecutor John Durham’s review of the FBI’s Russia case, and it has become a political lightning rod.
+The case against Clinesmith is the first and only criminal allegation to arise from U.S. Attorney John Durham’s review of the FBI’s Russia case, and it has become a political lightning rod.

-Clinesmith’s lawyers have argued his altering the email was a mistake meant to save Clinesmith time and personal embarrassment.
-But former president Donald Trump and his political allies have highlighted the case as part of their allegations that the bureau was biased and seeking to undermine him with the investigation that explored possible ties between Russia and his campaign.
+Clinesmith’s lawyers have argued altering the email was a mistake meant to save Clinesmith time and personal embarrassment.
+But former president Donald Trump and his political allies have highlighted the case as part of their allegations that the bureau was biased and seeking to undermine Trump with the investigation that explored possible ties between Russia and his campaign.
 The case was ultimately taken over by special counsel Robert S. Mueller III.

+Clinesmith said in a lengthy statement in court that he took “full responsibility” for what he termed a “lapse in judgment.”

+“I let the FBI, Department of Justice, my colleagues, the public, and my family down.
+I also let myself down,” he said, adding later, “Please do not let my error reflect on those who continue to serve our country.”

 In arguing that Clinesmith deserved to go to prison, Durham’s team highlighted anti-Trump texts Clinesmith had sent and argued that it was “plausible that his strong political views and/or personal dislike of [Trump] made him more willing to engage in the fraudulent and unethical conduct to which he has pled guilty.”
 Clinesmith was suspended for two weeks over the messages.